Democracy Day: Osinbajo has rekindled Nigerians’ hope in APC, says CSO - Nigeria Today

 Executive Director of the organisation, Mr Tosin Adeyanju, said Osinbajo achieved this in his Democracy Day broadcast to the nation on Monday.

-He told the News Agency of Nigeria (NAN) in Abuja that the speech awakened positive consciousness of bright future in most Nigerians, who had lost hope in the administration and country.
+He told newsmen in Abuja that the speech awakened positive consciousness of bright future in most Nigerians, who had lost hope in the administration and country.

 “The country was full of so much hopelessness and disappointment but the acting president has reawakened our hope.